-Nonetheless, discussing these topics is vital, not only to the specific task of combating systemic racist perceptions in our students but more widely to the whole goal of the humanities, the engagement with an understanding of “the other.”
+Nonetheless, discussing these topics is vital, not only to the specific task of combating systemic racist perceptions in our students but also more widely to the whole goal of the humanities, the engagement with and understanding of “the other.”

 Parameters of This Syllabus

 The idea here is to construct a gen-ed Early British Lit course of the type common to many institutions.
 These classes are surveys of literature of the period designed for non-English-majors.
 With a two session a week schedule, they usually run 28-29 class periods.
 The course should use a standard textbook, as some institutions do not allow flexibility in that area (I will use the Norton Anthology).
 The syllabus below also assumes some departmental requirements on content (a survey class of this type must include “The General Prologue” and a Chaucerian tale, a day on sonnets, at least one Shakespeare play (the Norton offers us Othello or Twelfth Night), two days on Paradise Lost, etc.).